abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Partial resource results

 Responses representing a single resource shall not be broken into multiple results.
-See [partial results](#next-link-property-and-partial-results) for details about the format of these responses.
+For details about the format of these responses, see [partial results](#next-link-property-and-partial-results).

 ##### Extended information

 Response objects may include extended information, for example information about properties that are not able to be updated.
 This information is represented as an annotation applied to [a specific property](#extended-property-information) of the JSON response or an [entire JSON object](#extended-object-information).

 ###### Extended object information

-A JSON object can be annotated with "@Message.ExtendedInfo" in order to specify object-level status information.
+A JSON object can be annotated with `@Message.ExtendedInfo` to specify object-level status information.

 ~~~json
 {